Examples and Summaries of Successful Past Projects

 Role of the Lead Director or Non-Executive Chairman

 A popular topic, CeRCo has performed research on these two roles for several clients.
 In one case, a simple literature bundle was all that was required – no summary needed.
-In another case, the client required a summary in the form of a set of slides identifying a definition of and rationale for the role, core responsibilities, a skill profile, and job description samples.
+In another case, the client required a summary in the form of a deck identifying a definition of and rationale for the role, core responsibilities, a skill profile, and job description samples.
 In yet another situation, the client requested that we develop a sample job profile for a Non-Executive Chairman, based on the research and the organization’s context.

 Report on Board Composition